saverymax/EZ-BART/README.md

 ```
 data_processing/data/sample_data.json contains an example of this data structure.

-Your other option for question-driven summarization is that, if you have question-document pairs, where each question is unique for each document, you can use the --q-per-doc option instead, and provide your data in the format below:
+Your other option for question-driven summarization is that, if you have question-document pairs where each question is unique for each document, you can use the --q-per-doc option instead, and provide your data in the format below:
 ```
 {
 "<UNIQUE ARTICLE ID n>":